charlesakalugwu/OpenShift/docs/openshift-on-azure-walkthrough.md

 After several minutes, the command completes and returns JSON-formatted information about the cluster.

 ## Step 3: Update Reply URLs in AAD app
+If AAD app was created using Step 1 you can skip this step.
 If you have an existing Web app/API type AAD application you can update the reply URLs in AAD app with FQDN of your newly created OSA cluster and save.

 Value of reply URL should be: https://<YOUR_FQDN>/oauth2callback/Azure%20AD